 – the grounds for termination (in this instance, non-payment of rent);

 – the date the tenant must vacate the premises; and

-– a statement indicating the tenancy will not end should the tenant pay their arrears or sign an agreement for payment of the arrears.
+– a statement indicating the tenancy will not end should the tenant pay their arrears or sign an agreement to pay the arrears.

 Remember: Serving this non-payment termination does not officially end the tenancy.
-It officially ends only once your tenants have vacated the property and return the keys to you (the landlord).
+It formally ends only once your tenants have vacated the property and returned the keys to you (the landlord).
 If they refuse to do this?
 You may have to look at going before a court or tribunal to have them evicted from your property.

 What do to next time?

 In life, it’s an oft-heard saying that prevention is better than a cure.
-When it comes to tenant selection, it’s important that you select and reference check your tenant carefully, checking their previous payment history and ensure their employment records are checked.
-Wherever possible, try to keep your tenant on a direct debit system to make sure the money is deducted on the day it’s due.
-You’re far more likely to have a tenant fall into arrears if they decide when to initiate the payment.
+When it comes to tenant selection, you must select and reference check your tenant carefully, checking their previous payment history and ensuring their employment records are checked.
+Wherever possible, try to keep your tenant on a direct debit system to make sure the money is deducted the day it’s due.
+You’re far more likely to have a tenant fall into arrears if they decide to initiate the payment.

 With any luck, non-payment of rent won’t reach the eviction stage.
-Clear communication between you and your tenant and screening all tenants in advance will protect you from this situation going forward.
+Clear communication between you and your tenant and screening all tenants in advance will protect you from this situation in the future.